khast3x/Redcloud/README.md

 ## Use-cases

 * Create your personal pentest-lab, and practice your hacking skills with friends and colleagues.
-* Protect your infrastructure using honeypots.
+* Protect your offensive infrastructure using honeypots.
+* Recreate a APT infrastructure with reverse implant load-balancing, server geo-stretching and multi-layered operations
-* Deploy Metasploit or Empire, generate payload, served instantly through the `/files/` URI.
+* Automate payload generation with Metasploit or Empire, AV bypass with gscript, served instantly through the `/files/` URI.
+* Perform your bug-bounty pipelines much faster than your competition.
-* Launch Sniper, fetch logs using files.
+  * Launch Sniper using Portainer api when a new bug-bounty is posted, fetch logs using `/files/` URI.
 * Use the reverse proxy to cover Metasploit or Empire.
-* Perform your bug-bounty pipelines much faster than your competition.
 * Launch scans behind your own Tor socks proxy.
 * View .onion site using Tor socks + Ubuntu VNC.
 * Advanced OSINT with Spiderfoot and a Tor container as proxy.